Skip to main content

 • Restrictions should be applied so the end user is not aware filters are enforced.

-• End users should not be able to see or modify the row-level security filters.
+• End users should not be able to see or modify the Record-Level Security filters.

-• Row-level security values should be treated as sensitive and stored on the server side.
+• Record-Level Security values should be treated as sensitive and stored on the server side.

 Tutorial Video

-The following tutorial video shows how to set up row-level security.
+The following tutorial video shows how to set up Record-Level Security.

 General Configuration

-Step 1: Designate Dataset Fields as Row-Level Security Fields
+Step 1: Designate Dataset Fields as Record-Level Security Fields

 1. Open your dataset in Qrvey Composer.